(No) Email to/from accounts provided by Microsoft

 Essentially, my server is found guilty by association.

-I have to intention to waste my time trying to resolve this issue with Microsoft.
-If you want an answer to your email do not use an account that relies on Microsoft’s infrastructure.comments powered by Disqus
+I have no intention to waste my time trying to resolve this issue with Microsoft.
+If you want an answer to your email do not use an account that relies on Microsoft’s infrastructure.All posts by date · All posts by subject